 A cerebral arteriogram may be done on an outpatient basis or as part of your stay in a hospital.
 Procedures may vary depending on your condition and your healthcare provider's practices.

 - You will be asked to remove any clothing, jewelry, hairpins, dentures, or other objects that may get in the way of the procedure.

 - If you are asked to remove clothing, you will be given a gown to wear.

 - You will be reminded to empty your bladder before starting the procedure, which can take up to 3 hours.

 - You will be positioned on the X-ray table.

-- You may be connected to an electrocardiogram (ECG) monitor that records the electrical activity of your heart.
+- You will be connected to an electrocardiogram (ECG) monitor that records the electrical activity of your heart.
 Your vital signs (heart rate, blood pressure, and breathing rate) and neurological signs will be watched during the procedure.
 You will have an IV (intravenous) line put in to give you the sedative medicine.

-- The catheter (a thin, soft tube) will be put into an artery in either your neck, arm, or groin after the skin is cleansed and a local anesthetic (numbing medicine) is injected, and a small cut (incision) is made.
+- The catheter (a thin, soft tube) will be put into an artery in either your neck, arm, or groin after the skin is cleansed, a local anesthetic (numbing medicine) is injected, and a small cut (incision) is made.

-- Once the catheter is put into the artery at the groin or arm, it’s threaded through to an artery in the neck.
-A special type of X-ray, called fluoroscopy, may be used to verify the location of the catheter inside your body.
+- Once the catheter is put into the artery , it’s threaded through to an artery in the neck.
+A special type of X-ray, called fluoroscopy, will be used to verify the location of the catheter inside your body.